-MYTH: I vote and pay taxes at this address, so it's my primary residence.
+MYTH: I vote and pay taxes with this address, so it's my primary residence.

-If a landlord suspects you live elsewhere, they can take you to court and get access to your bank statements, credit card records, flight records and more, all to convince a judge that you don’t actually live in the apartment, and leading to an eviction.
+If a landlord suspects you live elsewhere, he can take you to court and get access to your bank statements, credit card records, flight records, and more, all to convince a judge that you don’t actually live in the apartment and evict you.

 MYTH: I can charge my roommate whatever I want.

-While you can share your apartment with a roommate, you must split the rent evenly—in half for two people, in thirds for three people, and so on—even if that person has a bigger room or other perks.
-[Ed's note: A previously published version of this article said that charging your roommate extra would be grounds for eviction.
+While you can share your apartment with a roommate, you must split the rent evenly—half for two people, in thirds for three people, and so on—even if that person has a bigger room or other perks.
+[Ed note: A previously published version of this article said that charging your roommate extra would be grounds for eviction.
 In fact, you'd only get evicted if you were subletting the apartment, i.e. renting it out and not living there at the same time.]

 MYTH: My landlord didn't renew my lease, so now I'm getting evicted.

-“People think when the lease expires they can be brought into court and evicted, and that’s just not the case,” Himmelstein explains.
-Ninety to 150 days before your lease expires, your landlord should offer you a renewal or, if there’s a valid reason not to renew (like they plan to move a family member into your apartment), a notice stating as much.
+“People think when the lease expires they can be brought into court and evicted, and that’s just not the case,” Himmelstein says.
+Ninety to 150 days before your lease expires, your landlord should offer you a renewal or, if there’s a valid reason not to renew (like a plan to move a family member of the owner into your apartment), a notice stating as much.

 If you don’t get either, you’re still covered by all the protections of rent stabilization and, in fact, your landlord can’t raise your rent until the lease is renewed (or hike it retroactively), so in some ways it’s a benefit to renters not to get an official lease renewal, Himmelstein says.
 That said, if you want the document, you can file a complaint to DHCR.